blacklightpy/vaultofknowledge/Z0-Organizing (All Notes Matter)/Tried Software Review.md

-## Exp
-- Nimbus Notes - Paid for moderate use (30 not
+- Nimbus Notes - Paid for moderate use (30 notes+)